SNeugber/remarkable-auto-ocr/README.md

 1. Tests & Code Cleanup
 1. Better "data" folder, perhaps create a docker volume for this, or let user mount a specific folder.
+1. Pass in scaling factor to `remarks.process_document` to scale templates to paper pro dimensions

 # Acknowledgements